ThisIsSomeone/GodotDialogueSystem/README.md

-Developed for Godot 4, Made by Alette Farzad (AI-assisted coding)
+Developed for Godot 4, Made by Alette Farzad with minor help of some genAI as rubber ducky

 READ HOW TO USE